Skip to content

 2. Commit before applying.
 Use version control so you can revert if needed.

-3. Apply one fix type at a time.
+3. Apply one issue type at a time with --issue-type.
 This makes it easier to review and test each change.

 4. Run tests after applying.
 Ensure your test suite passes after each batch of fixes.